-- > All features have to be called on some target. - The current object of a feature is the object on which the feature is called. (what's the other name for this object?) - > A qualified feature call has an explicit target. - An unqualified feature call is one whose target is the current object.
-The target is left out for convenience.
+- All features have to be called on some target (object.) - The current object is the name of the target object from the perspective of the feature that was called.
+I.e., when x.f is called, Current is x during the execution of f. - > A qualified feature call has an explicit target. - > An unqualified feature call has Current as an implicit target.